 - 🌐 Website: http://www.modihairplant.com

-This article was reconstructed based on a YouTube video by Director Yoo Hwa-jeong of Modi Hair Plant Clinic.
+This article was reorganized based on a YouTube video by Director Yoo Hwa-jung of Modi Hair Plant Clinic.
 This article is intended to provide general medical information and does not replace individual diagnosis or prescription.